Six Ways to Increase Salon Sales This Holiday Season

 After greeting your clients, the consultation should always be the next step even if they are regulars.
 Chat with them about what is and what isn’t working with their routine.
 Advise them on new products that are season-specific.
 Inform them that products they used during summer may not be working for their current needs and craft a new hair care routine they can follow for winter.
 Even if you only suggest one product to swap out, this will make a huge difference.

 Like many things in life, the timing of your suggestion is key and can really make or break the sale.
 If they are preoccupied on the phone or are buried in a magazine or book – let them have a little alone time.
 Once they peer up, snag the moment to discuss your suggestions.
 Ease into the subject by bringing up the latest trends and let them ask you questions.
 Once they’re committed to the conversation, start subtly suggesting one or two products that will bring their style to life.

 Create a Sensory Experience

 Business Development Manager Robert Narvaez agrees that creating a sensory experience for your client can help bring the sale home.
 He advises explaining to your clients why you love a certain product and then put it in their hands so they can create an emotional attachment to it.

 With a product like So Pure, the oils can easily be utilized throughout the service to create an aromatic experience that clients will want to recreate at home.
-Add a few drops of the So Pure Moisturizing Essential Oil to a warm towel and place on your client’s forehead will at the shampoo bowl.
+Add a few drops of the So Pure Moisturizing Essential Oil to a warm towel and place it on your client’s forehead while at the shampoo bowl.
 Discuss with them the importance of self-care and how they can easily do this at home!

 Send Them Home With Something To Remember